A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Cyber-physical systems (CPSs) have successfully integrated computing devices and networking infrastructure to remotely sense and control the physical world.
 This enables the development of exciting applications in manufacturing, transportation, and smart grid \cite{kim2012cyber}.
-However, the wireless communication among components of CPSs introduces vulnerability against malicious adversaries \cite{chong2019tutorial}.
+However, the wireless communication among components of CPSs introduces vulnerabilities against malicious adversaries \cite{chong2019tutorial}.
 For example, data integrity and availability can be easily deteriorated by replay attacks \cite{mo2009secure} and denial-of-service (DoS) attacks \cite{zhang2015optimal}.
-This weakness brings a great threat to the safety and security of CPSs with real-time operations.
+This weakness brings a great threat to the security and safety of CPSs, especially when operating in closed-loop.
 This raises the issue of how to design systematic prevention mechanisms to enhance system security.

 Game theory is often employed as a tool for resilient design and analysis in the presence of adversaries \cite{manshaei2013game}.
-Assuming the rationality of the adversary, the game-theoretic framework can model the interactive decision-making process and yield non-conservative strategies.
-Game theory has been widely applied to the secure design of control and estimation.
+Assuming the rationality of the adversary, game-theoretic frameworks can model the interactive decision-making process and yield non-conservative strategies.
+They have been widely applied to the secure design of control and estimation.
 For example, Zhu and Ba\c{s}ar \cite{zhu2015game} formulated an infinite time horizon zero-sum game to derive a secure control policy that is resilient against various types of cyberattacks.
 Li \emph{et al.}\ \cite{li2016sinr} presented a power control strategy for remote state estimation in the presence of DoS attacks through a stochastic game.
 The idea has been recently extended to address linear quadratic Gaussian control problems in \cite{zhang2020stochastic}.
 Miao \emph{et al.}\ \cite{miao2018hybrid} proposed a stochastic game with hybrid states for designing optimal switching control policies to counteract data injection attacks.